AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - September 2019 - Experience Cloud Release Notes
+# Experience Cloud Release Notes - September 2019

 New features and fixes in the Adobe Experience Cloud.

->[!IMPORTANT]
->
->This page contains pre-release content and is subject to change prior to the September 12, 2019 release.

 >[!NOTE]
 >